NCI-CGR/TriosCompass_v2/README.md

     ├── ...
 ```

-:notebook: The ".dnm" files are dummy files for the use of Snakemake workflow in the process of scatter-gather dnSTRs.
+<font size="+3">&#128214;</font> The ".dnm" files are dummy files for the use of Snakemake workflow in the process of scatter-gather dnSTRs.

 ###### Example of VisAln realignment of the DNM (started at chr6:38571975) in the family *t0612*